iZUMi-kyouka/tp/docs/UserGuide.md

 * Recruit’s tags can be removed by typing `t/` without specifying any tags after it.
 * All of the recruit’s tags can be removed by typing t/ without specifying any tags afterward.
 * When OPERATION is update primary, at most one data item for each attribute may be specified, and this data must be present.
+* If duplicate entries are specified for any particular attribute, for example `n/Layla n/Layla`, an error is raised.

 #### Operation Types